 I will give a brief introduction to well-rounded lattices and to their utility in wireless communications and post-quantum security.
 We will see how the lattice theta series naturally arises in […]

 We welcome all undergraduates and graduate students to attend topology seminar!
-Speaker: Qing Zhang (UC Santa Barbara) Title: Super-modular categories from near-group centers Abstract: A super-modular category is a unitary […]
+Speaker: Qing Zhang (UC Santa Barbara) Title: Super-modular categories from near-group centers Abstract: A super-modular category is a unitary pre-modular category with Müger center equivalent to the symmetric unitary category of super-vector spaces.
+The modular data for a super-modular category gives a projective representation […]

 How many sublattices of Zn have index at most X?
 If we choose such a lattice L at random, what is the probability that Zn/L is cyclic?
 What is the probability that its […]

 This talk has been cancelled.
 We welcome all undergraduates and graduate students to attend topology seminar!
-Speaker: Iris Yoon (Wesleyan College) Title: A generalized Dowker complex for multi-way Relations Abstract: […]
+Speaker: Iris Yoon (Wesleyan College) Title: A generalized Dowker complex for multi-way Relations Abstract: Given a relation between two sets X and Y, one can construct two simplicial complexes, one having X as its vertex set and the other […]

 There is a rich connection between homogeneous dynamics and number theory.
 Often in such applications it is desirable for dynamical results to be effective (i.e. the rates of convergence for […]

 We welcome all undergraduates and graduate students to attend topology seminar!
-Speaker: Adam Yassine (Pomona College) Title: A Structural Approach to Classical Mechanics Abstract: A structural approach to the study […]
+Speaker: Adam Yassine (Pomona College) Title: A Structural Approach to Classical Mechanics Abstract: A structural approach to the study of classical mechanics clarifies the physical heuristics that physicists use in constructing mathematical models of classical mechanical systems.
+The focus of our current program is to develop […]

 Though mirror symmetry requires much technical background, it gained traction in the mathematical community when physicists Candelas-de la Ossa-Green-Parkes discovered enumerative invariants counting the number of rational degree d curves […]